-- 1. Policies and procedures related to the Hazard Communications Standard.
-2. How to read and interpret an MSDS.
-3. Physical and health hazards of hazardous substances in their work area.
-4. Work practices that may result in exposure.
-5. How to prevent or reduce exposure.
-6. Procedures to follow if exposure occurs. (position designated) is responsible for conducting the training sessions which will consist of: (e.g., videotape, slide tape, lectures. etc.) (Outline Form VB).
-C. Each employee will sign a form documenting that they have received the training (sample Form Number 3678).
-D. When a new substance is added, \\\ \\\ (position designated) is responsible for reviewing the MSDS for health effects.
+- A. Before starting work with hazardous substances, each employee will attend a Hazard communication Training Session where they will receive information on: - 1.
+Policies and procedures related to the Hazard Communications Standard. - 2.
+How to read and interpret an MSDS. - 3.
+Physical and health hazards of hazardous substances in their work area. - 4.
+Work practices that may result in exposure. - 5.
+How to prevent or reduce exposure. - 6.
+Procedures to follow if exposure occurs. - B. (position designated) is responsible for conducting the training sessions which will consist of: (e.g., videotape, slide tape, lectures, etc.) (Outline Form VB). - C. Each employee will sign a form documenting that they have received the training (sample Form Number 3678). - D. When a new substance is added, (position designated) is responsible for reviewing the MSDS for health effects.
 If the product presents a new hazard (causes health effects unlike those covered in the training sessions) (position designated) is responsible for conducting training on the health effects.
 This training will be presented prior to the use of the substance.
-The employees will sign a form documenting that they have had the training (Example Form Number 3678). (position designated) is responsible for identifying and listing the non-routine hazardous tasks. (position designated) will conduct training on the specific hazards of the job and protective measures to be taken.
+The employees will sign a form documenting that they have had the training (Example Form Number 3678).

+E. (position designated) is responsible for identifying and listing the non- routine hazardous tasks. (position designated) will conduct training on the specific hazards of the job and protective measures to be taken.
 Documentation of this training will also be made (Example Form Number 3679).

 IV.
-INFORMATION TO NON-EMPLOYEES A. (position designated) is responsible for providing out-side contractors with the following information: 1.
-Hazardous chemicals to which they may be exposed as a result of working in this facility.
-2. Suggestions for appropriate protective measures. В. Contractors will not be allowed to begin working in an area until they have been given this information and have signed a form to document this exchange (Example Form Number 3680). - information from contractors on all hazardous substances to which county employees may be exposed as a result of the contractor's work at the facility.
+INFORMATION TO NON-EMPLOYEES

+- A. (position designated) is responsible for providing out-side contractors with the following information: - 1.
+Hazardous chemicals to which they may be exposed as a result of working in this facility. - 2.
+Suggestions for appropriate protective measures. - B. Contractors will not be allowed to begin working in an area until they have been given this information and have signed a form to document this exchange (Example Form Number 3680). - C. (position designated) is responsible for obtaining information from contractors on all hazardous substances to which county employees may be exposed as a result of the contractor's work at the facility. - D. Information MSDS's will be made available to former employees, designated employee representatives, or ILHR Compliance Officers upon request following the State adopted OSHA Medical and Exposure Records Standard 29 CFR 1910.

-(position designated) is responsible for obtaining
+1020. (position designated) is responsible for providing this information.